 The following table describes each of the filters available for customizing your test insights data.

 |Show data for tests owned by one or more individuals, teams, or your whole organization.
-You will see different options here depending on your access and role within your organization or team.|
+Depending on your access and role in your organization or team, you will see different options here.

 |Show data for tests that are included in specified builds, or groups of related tests.

 |Show data for tests run on the specified operating systems.
 The menu lists each OS version separately.

-|Browser||Show data for tests run on the specified browsers.
+|VDC Only Show data for tests run on the specified browsers.
 The menu lists each browser version separately so you can compare versions of the same browser.

 |Show data for tests or builds that are categorized using the specified tag(s).The Tag filter is not available for all sections of the Insights interface.

-|Show data for tests that executed within the specified time period.
+|Show data for tests that were executed in the specified time period.
 In the selection modal, choose the Relative tab to set a duration up through the current day and time.
-Choose the Absolute tab to set a specific window within start and end dates.
+Choose the Absolute tab to set a specific window between start and end dates.